 - Let the mixture simmer until it begins to thicken.

-- Spoon warm rice into serving bowls.
+- Spoon warm rice into serving plate.

 Nutrition